 Being a social media and blogging coach myself, my whole business life revolves around digital media.
 However, I spend no more than 2 hours a day online that covers my business, communications and 20 minutes of social media time.

 Your turn now.
 What’s your say on this?
-Got any question or opinion to share?
+Got any questions or opinions to share?
 I would love to see your comments.

 See you soon